DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 This enhancement proposes to create a new `ClusterVersionOperator` CRD.
 A new CR will operationally impact only the CVO.
 It may increase or decrease its logs.
 Impacting the storage.

+The enhancement also proposes to extend the `HostedCluster` API and introduce a new admission policy in a hosted cluster.
+The HyperShift will simply propagate the values to the hosted cluster; operational aspects seem to be minimal.
+The new validating admission policy will enforce who can modify the hosted `ClusterVersionOperator`.
+Such a configuration is not expected to be modified often, and the admission itself will not be extremely complex; thus, the operational aspects seem to be minimal as well.

 ## Support Procedures